Washburn Rural North Middle School: A Strong Start

 This project didn’t come from a cold inquiry or a marketing push.
 It came from a relationship.

 Dr. Charles Stoltenberg and I were in the same doctoral cohort, and this year he stepped into the role of opening a brand new middle school.
-Anyone who has worked in education understands what that actually entails.
+Anyone who has worked in education understands what that entails.
 A new building is only part of it.
 What you are really building is a system.
 Routines, expectations, movement, communication.
 All of it has to come together at once.

 Showing the Building Clearly